hkailahi/dotnix/flox-trial/README.md

 I think `flox` is supposed to be some sort of package + environment manager built on Nix but beginner-friendly.
 I'm interested to see if it's something I could recommend to colleagues that I wouldn't recommend Nix too (or maybe for myself?).

-## Experience Report

-I will add suggestions and note whether I feel weakly or strongly about them.

 ### Begin